Employee Value Propositions (EVPs)

 November 10, 2023

-Just as important is how you communicate your EVPs to current and prospective employees.
-Today, most companies use videos like Vouch to build their Employer Brand, which is a nice way to communicate your company's EVPs.
+How you communicate your EVPs to current and prospective employees is just as important.
+Today, most companies use videos like Vouch to build their employer brand, which is an excellent way to communicate with your company's EVPs.

-It goes beyond just compensation and benefits to include intangible aspects such as company culture, career development opportunities, work-life balance, and job satisfaction.
-When executed effectively, EVPs can strengthen your employer brand, employee engagement, boost retention rates, and improve overall organizational performance.
+It goes beyond compensation and benefits to include intangible aspects such as company culture, career development opportunities, work-life balance, and job satisfaction.
+When executed effectively, EVPs can strengthen your employer brand and employee engagement, boost retention rates, and improve organizational performance.

-When we look at the world's leading companies, we can find lots of great examples of effective Employee Value Propositions that often get combined with the company's mission statements.
+When we look at the world's leading companies, we can find many great examples of effective Employee Value Propositions that are often combined with the company's mission statements.

 Here are a few of the missions and EVPs we love:

-Salesforce: "Trailblazing together."
-Salesforce's EVP is centred around creating a sense of community and collaboration among its diverse workforce.
+"Trailblazing together."
+Salesforce's EVP is centered around creating community and collaboration among its diverse workforce.
 They offer employees opportunities for growth and development through mentorship programs, training initiatives, and volunteerism.
 Their commitment to social responsibility and giving back to the community is another aspect that sets them apart as an employer.

-Patagonia: "Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis."
+"Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis."
 Patagonia's strong brand identity and values are reflected in its EVP.
-They prioritize employee well-being by offering flexible work schedules, generous time-off policies, and a casual dress code.
-Their employees are also encouraged to take part in environmental initiatives, further reinforcing the company's mission.
+The company prioritizes employee well-being by offering flexible work schedules, generous time-off policies, and a casual dress code.
+Employees are also encouraged to participate in environmental initiatives, further reinforcing the company's mission.

-Google: Google's mission is to organize the world's information and make it universally accessible and useful."
-Google's mission statement reflects its focus on innovation and making a positive impact on society.
+Google's mission is to organize the world's information and make it universally accessible and useful."
+Google's mission statement reflects its focus on innovation and positively impacting society.
 As part of their EVPs, Google offers employees top-notch benefits such as free gourmet food, on-site gym facilities, paid sabbaticals, and generous parental leave policies.
 This aligns with their mission of providing a supportive and inclusive work environment for employees to thrive.

-A clear Employee Value Proposition is not always easy to craft, even if you offer numerous EVPs.
-That's where Video can help, as it gives you a medium to "show" the value proposition an employee receives from their employment experience, which goes beyond just monetary compensation.
+A clear Employee Value Proposition can be challenging to craft, even if you offer numerous EVPs.
+That's where Video can help, as it gives you a medium to "show" the value proposition an employee receives from their employment experience beyond just monetary compensation.
 EVPs can include tangible benefits such as compensation premiums as salary, bonuses, and healthcare plans, as well as intangible aspects like company culture, work-life balance, career growth opportunities, and job satisfaction.

 As we say here at Vouch, a video says a thousand words 😊 So here is an amazing Employee Value Proposition video from Google called "What it's like to work at Google" that can be used as a benchmark for an EVP video:

-Having a clear and well-defined EVP can bring numerous benefits to an organization, some tangible, some are not.
+Having clear and well-defined employee value propositions can bring numerous benefits to your business, some tangible and some not.
 Some of these benefits include:

-• Employee engagement: An effective EVP should be designed to improve your current employee morale, motivation, and commitment toward the organization's goals.
+• Employee engagement: An effective EVP should be designed to improve your current employee morale, motivation, and commitment toward everyones goals.

-• Retention rates: When employees feel valued and fulfilled in their roles, they are more likely to stay with the company long-term, reducing turnover rates.
+• Retention rates: Employees who feel valued and fulfilled in their roles are more likely to stay with the company long-term, reducing turnover rates.

-• Competitive advantage: A unique EVP differentiates an organization from its competitors and can be a key factor in attracting top talent away from other companies.
+• Competitive advantage: A unique EVP differentiates your company from its competitors and can be a key factor in attracting top talent away from other companies.

-These benefits highlight the importance of developing a compelling EVP that resonates with employees and aligns with the organization's goals and values.
+These benefits highlight the importance of developing compelling employee value propositions that resonate with employees and align with your organization's goals and values.

-Developing an EVP that resonates with employees and aligns with your organization's goals requires a thorough understanding of your company's employee culture, company values, and employee needs.
+Developing employee value propositions that resonate with employees and align with your company's goals requires a thorough understanding of your company's employee culture, values, and needs.
 This is where you need to spend time to get it right, and here are some steps you can follow to craft a strong EVP:

 1. Conduct employee research